ZAFZAFIZakariae/image-text/README.md

    pip install -r requirements.txt
    ```

-   The requirements closely follow the setup recommended in the Diffusers documentation.
+   The requirements include the SDXL refiner dependencies (`accelerate` and `safetensors`) and follow the setup recommended in the Diffusers documentation.
 Make sure you have a recent version of `pip`.
 If you are targeting GPU execution (e.g., CUDA 11.8 on Colab), install PyTorch from the official index first using the command shown in the Colab section below so that `pip install -r requirements.txt` reuses that compatible wheel.

 ## Running Inference